zicna/react-container-components-lab/README.md

 specification for the components, but here are the main points that you should follow as you work:

+**Note:** Your tests will not run properly until you have at least built out the basics of each component and export/import them properly.

 #### `<MovieReviews>`

 * Your `MovieReviews` component should be stateless and functional.